ElektraInitiative/PermaplanT/doc/decisions/map_undo_redo_implementation.md

 ## Constraints

 1. The implementation of undo/redo should not have a significant impact on the performance of the app.
+2. The implementation of undo/redo should correspond to the related [use case](/doc/usecases/map_undo_redo.md)

 ## Assumptions